 It’s estimated that severe headaches and migraines affect 1 in 6 Americans, including 20% of women compared with 10% of men.
 The doctors at South Lake Pain Institute offer holistic health care for headaches, customizing your treatment to target the underlying cause and providing multimodal treatment options.
-To get relief from your headache pain, call the office in Clermont and Orlando, Florida, or book an appointment online.
+To get relief from your headache pain, call our office in Clermont, Florida, or book an appointment online.

 There are many types of headaches that fall into two categories.
 Primary headaches are caused by a problem in your head, such as chemical activity in your brain and issues with nerves, blood vessels, or muscles in your head and neck.